vijayraavi/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/identity-baseline-evolution.md

 - 15% of the assets in the datacenter (750 virtual machines) have a dependency on legacy authentication or third-party multi-factor authentication.
 - The VPN connection that connects existing datacenters and Azure does not offer sufficient data transmission speeds or latency to migrate the volume of assets within the two-year timeline to retire the datacenter.

-The first two roadblocks are being mitigated in parallel.
+The first two roadblocks are being managed in parallel.
 This article will address the resolution of the third and fourth roadblocks.

 ### Evolution of the Cloud Governance team